Mastering Leash Etiquette: A Guide To Walks With Your Adult Dog

 Providing Mental Stimulation

 In addition to exploration, it's important to provide your dog with mental stimulation during walks.
 Incorporate training exercises, such as practicing commands or teaching new tricks, into your walking routine.
 This mental engagement helps keep your dog's mind sharp and prevents boredom, resulting in a more enjoyable and rewarding walk for both of you.
-Using interactive toys or puzzles can also provide mental stimulation during breaks or rest periods.
+Using or puzzles can also provide mental stimulation during breaks or rest periods.

 Using Treats or Toys as Rewards